Perimenopause Sensory Overload: When Everything Feels Too Much

 • Noise-reducing earbuds or earplugs

-• Sunglasses/hat for glare, warm bulbs at home, screen dimming
+• Sunglasses or a hat for glare, warm bulbs at home, screen dimming

 • Cooling pillow or mattress pad, breathable layers, fans